 - When applying for a co-branded travel card, your main consideration should be which airline has a hub in your area and covers most of your usual destinations.
 We’ve picked United since it’s a solid card with a broad appeal domestically and somewhat internationally.
 But don’t hesitate to choose a different airline if it makes more sense for your area.

 The Starwood Preferred Guest® Credit Card from American Express

 - While most travel credit cards prioritize air miles, this one is dedicated to hotel points.
 In the end, it doesn’t really matter, as long as it makes your travel cheaper as a whole.
 And in that regard you are looking at a very solid option.
-The points are twice as valuable as an average air mile, and a multitude of redemption options are available both through chain hotels and partner airlines.
+The points are accumulated quickly, and a multitude of redemption options are available both through chain hotels and partner airlines.
+Read full review.